seccubus/seccubus/documentation/22-releasing.md

 See [GitHub release page](https://github.com/schubergphilis/Seccubus_v2/releases).

 Use the tag you have just created.
-If you committed after you created the tag you need to [move the tag](http://stackoverflow.com/questions/8044583/how-can-i-move-a-tag-on-a-git-branch-to-a-different-commit).
+If you committed after you created the tag you need to [delete the tag](https://nathanhoad.net/how-to-delete-a-remote-git-tag) first.

 # Download the binary packages